john-sth/posts-dashboard/README.md

 ### 4. jump to full text with "Read More"

-- read more opens the blog post in a separate view, for details and statistics
+- "read more" opens the blog post in a separate view, for details and statistics

 - https://codepen.io/recodenow/pen/bqpzBE